api-platform/docs/core/operations.md

 [/codeSelector]

-API Platform Core is smart enough to automatically register the applicable Symfony route referencing a built-in CRUD action just by specifying the method name as key, or by checking the explicitly configured HTTP method.
+API Platform is smart enough to automatically register the applicable Symfony route referencing a built-in CRUD action just by specifying the method name as key, or by checking the explicitly configured HTTP method.

 If you do not want to allow access to the resource item (i.e. you don't want a `GET` item operation), instead of omitting it altogether, you should instead declare a `GET` item operation which returns HTTP 404 (Not Found), so that the resource item can still be identified by an IRI.
 For example: